Sending Replies

 request(opts)

-With each reply (or immediate response) you can also manipulate data that is used by the NLP engine.
-This is done by sending along params with a reply message.
+With each reply (or immediate response), you can also manipulate data used by the NLP engine.
+This is done by sending along parameters with a reply message.

 const replyBody = {